Lauro Kurtz Airport: History

 The airport was renovated in 2007.
 In January 2021 the airport was closed for the renovation of the runway and construction of a new terminal.
 It was re-opened on April 8, 2022.

 On April 4, 2022, the State of Rio Grande do Sul signed a contract of operation with Infraero.
 Previously the airport was operated by DAP.

+On September 26, 2025 ON8 (part of ECB Group) won a 30-year concession to operate the airport.